 Assessment of health information systems, cataloguing of networks and projects, prioritization of health information

-Focusing on national health information systems, the work package will perform a mapping exercise utilising an adjusted version of a WHO toolkit to assess health information systems.
-With a view to creating a one-stop shop, the work package will also establish an information base where stakeholders can find and contact international expert networks, projects and organisational bodies collecting comparable health data on public health issues or health system performances.
-A third perspective will be added through gathering and assessing methods and processes used at national levels to prioritise health information, aiming to identify good practice examples for national and a European prioritisation strategy.
+Focusing on national health information systems, WP5 performs a mapping exercise to assess health information systems.
+With a view to creating a one-stop shop, WP5 also establishes an information base where stakeholders can find and contact international expert networks, projects and organisational bodies collecting comparable health data on public health issues or health system performances.
+Additionally, WP5 gathers and assesses methods and processes used at national levels to prioritise health information, aiming to identify good practice examples for national and a European prioritisation strategy.

 The leads and co-leads to this work package are: